Welcome to CAN CAN CAR FINANCE LIMITED’s (“CCCF”) privacy notice.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences.
+Special categories of data including details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.

-Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
-In this case, we may have to cancel a service you have requested us to provide, but we will notify you if this is the case at the time.
+Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with goods or services).
+In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.

-You confirm you have the consent of any other person whose details are provided by you in connection with your application or enquiry to provide that person's information to us and for us to use that person's information for the processing of any application that you may submit as a joint application.
+You confirm you have the consent of any other person whose details are provided by you in connection with your application or enquiry to provide that person's information to us and for us to use that person's information for the processing of any application that you may submit as a joint application: